·

 • Fear of failure

-• Very high / unrealistic expectations of themselves
+• Very high and unrealistic expectations of themselves

 • Over-critical of self and others based upon these expectations